Recherches-Neuro-Hippocampe/llmReflect/docs/llmreflect/Chains/DatabaseChain.md

 Classes
 -------

-`DatabaseAnswerChain(agent: llmreflect.Agents.DatabaseAgent.DatabaseAgent, retriever: llmreflect.Retriever.DatabaseRetriever.DatabaseRetriever)`
+`DatabaseAnswerChain(agent: llmreflect.Agents.DatabaseAgent.DatabaseAgent, retriever: llmreflect.Retriever.DatabaseRetriever.DatabaseRetriever, **kwargs)`
-:   Abstract class for Chain class.
-    A chain class should be the atomic unit for completing a job.
-    A chain contains at least two components:
-    1. an agent 2. a retriever
-    A chain object must have the function to perform a job.
-    Each chain is also equipped with a logger
+:   Helper class that provides a standard way to create an ABC using
+    inheritance.

     Chain for generating database query cmd based on questions in natural language.